fofr/sam-and-paul.com/source/_posts/malaga-spain.md

 On a small veranda with good views we discovered [El Ambigú de la Coracha](http://elambigudelacoracha.com/), an upmarket tapas restaurant, and as Conway was having his mid-afternoon nap we indulged.

 {% menu %}
-* Cod well breaded orly of smoked paprika (Bacalao bien rebozado orly de pimentón ahumado)
+* Battered cod with smoked paprika (Bacalao bien rebozado orly de pimentón ahumado)
-* Tuna tataky with avocado and wasabi (Tataky de atún con aguacate y wasabi)
+* Tuna tataki with avocado and wasabi (Tataky de atún con aguacate y wasabi)
 * Roasted squid with arugula noodles and aioli (Calamar asado con fideos y alioli de rúcula)
 {% endmenu %}

+{% figure malaga-cam-9.jpg landscape %}
+Roasted squid with arugula noodles and aioli
+{% endfigure %}

+{% figure malaga-cam-7.jpg landscape %}
+Battered cod with smoked paprika
+{% endfigure %}

 There was a small descent and a herd of cats to navigate before we were at sea level.
 Out over the mountains heavy clouds formed which the low sun pierced through with burning rays.
 Without a telephoto lens and tripod we settled at Terraza el Balneario to watch the drama of sunset unfold over a sweet Malaga wine.

+{% figure malaga-cam-11.jpg landscape %}
+Sweet Malaga wine at Terraza el Balneario
+{% endfigure %}

 ---